-It was September 22, 2010 and I was 16.
+It was September 22, 2010 and I was sixteen.
 I was at Massey Hall in downtown Toronto with my mom and we were watching Anthony Bourdain give a talk.
 He ambled around the stage, holding thousands of pairs of eyes and ears at attention.
-In the question period at the end, someone in the audience asked him to ask the room “who here works, or has worked, in a restaurant kitchen?”.
-Some 90% of the 2700 people there raised their hands, myself included.
+In the question period at the end, someone in the audience asked him to ask the room “who here works, or has worked, in a restaurant kitchen?”
+About 90% of the 2700 people there raised their hands, myself included.
 Tony burst out laughing, joyous.
 We felt like his people.

 I remember driving up to the theatre before the show, trying to find parking, when we saw Tony crossing Shuter street after getting out of a car.
 He seemed larger than life even at a distance.
 My mom asked if I wanted to get out of the car and go up to him, but I decided against it, having instantly turned into teenage fan panic personified.

 I first read Kitchen Confidential at fifteen while working in my first restaurant, at the advice of a coworker who had taken me under his wing.
 I felt so seen and understood, even though I had virtually no rebellious streak and was a teenage girl working in a kitchen full of much older men that had infinitely more in common with Tony than I did.
 I did like Iggy Pop, though.

 Working in kitchens gave me some (much-needed) edge, and I just loved it.
 I loved the pace, the snacking, the family meals, the adrenaline, the satisfaction of working with my hands, of creating something that someone would enjoy.
 I loved being an integral part of a very close-knit team, and Tony wrote about all of that and more in his books.